songzy12/songzy12.github.io/_posts/Tool/2024-09-13-code-server.md

 NOTE: Without the "browser" requirement, you can use vscode directly to access files in remote cloud machine from any computers.

-Caveats: Some extensions are not avaliable in the extension market, you might need to install them manually.

 ## Install

 https://coder.com/docs/code-server/install#debian-ubuntu